Olive Ridley Sea Turtles

 Olive ridleys occur globally and are found mainly in tropical regions of the Pacific, Indian, and Southern Atlantic Oceans.
 They are primarily pelagic, spending much of their life in the open ocean, but may also inhabit continental shelf areas and venture into bays and estuaries.

 Arribadas occur in Mexico, Nicaragua, Costa Rica, Panama, Australia, parts of Africa, and a few beaches along the coast of India.
 The largest ones occur in Costa Rica, Mexico, and India.
 Nicaragua has a significant beach in La Flor Wildlife Refuge.
 Other solitary nesting areas include Guatemala, Brazil, Myanmar, Malaysia, and Pakistan.
 Worldwide, they nest in approximately 40 countries.

-Other threats include the direct harvest of turtles and eggs for human consumption and the incidental capture of turtles in commercial fishing gear.
+Threats to olive ridleys include the direct harvest of turtles and eggs for human consumption, entanglement of turtles in commercial fishing gear, and coastal development.

 Did You Know?

 It’s unknown why some turtles nest in arribadas and others are solitary nesters.
 Some use both strategies during a single nesting season, nesting in both groups and alone.

 Because this species congregates in large numbers off of nesting areas, they are prone to mass mortality events.

 In Central America, it’s estimated that more than 60,000 sea turtles, mainly olive ridleys, are caught and drowned in shrimp trawl nets each year.
 (Arauz 1996)